Relay.app vs. Claude Cowork: one is a cloud-based workflow automation platform, the other is an AI desktop agent. Here's when to use each in 2026.

 Relay.app uses structured, visual workflows.
 A trigger fires, steps execute in order, paths branch based on conditions, and people step in when needed.
 It's predictable, auditable, and repeatable.
 You build it once, and it runs the same way every time.

 Claude Cowork takes a goal-oriented approach.
 You describe what you want done, and Claude plans and executes the steps dynamically.
-This is powerful for ad-hoc tasks but less predictable for business-critical processes where consistency matters.
+It can now handle recurring tasks through scheduled tasks and the newer Routines feature.
+This is powerful for knowledge work, but less predictable for business-critical processes where consistency matters.

 Bottom line: If you need the same process to run reliably hundreds of times a month across multiple apps, Relay.app wins.
-If you need a one-off research synthesis or file reorganization, Cowork is faster.
+If you need a one-off research synthesis, file reorganization, or ad-hoc desktop task, Cowork is faster.

-Relay.app connects to 100+ apps with deep, native integrations that give you triggers, actions, and linked data across all the apps you use.
-Every integration is available on every plan (including free).
+Relay.app connects to 200+ apps with deep, native integrations that give you triggers, actions, and structured data across all the tools you use.
+Every integration is available on every plan, including the free tier.
+If there's an integration Relay.app doesn't have yet, you can use custom HTTP requests to connect your tools.

-Claude Cowork connects to external services through connectors and can interact with desktop apps via computer use.
-Their connector catalog is growing (hundreds of options), but integrations are more shallow.
-Cowork interacts with apps the way a person would, by navigating interfaces, rather than through the product's structured API.
+Claude Cowork connects to external services through connectors (Google Workspace, Slack, Notion, Linear, Microsoft 365, and more) and can interact with desktop apps via computer use.
+Anthropic's plugin marketplace is growing fast with department-specific plugins for sales, marketing, HR, and more.
+That said, integrations are more shallow.
+Cowork interacts with apps the way a person would, navigating interfaces rather than using structured APIs.

-Bottom line: Relay.app gives you deeper, more reliable app-to-app connectivity.
-Cowork is more flexible for desktop-based tasks but less precise for structured data flows.
+Bottom line: Relay.app gives you deeper, more reliable app-to-app connectivity for automated data flows.
+Cowork is more flexible for desktop-based and browser-based tasks, but less precise for structured, repeatable data movement.

 Relay.app embeds AI directly into workflow steps.
 You can summarize emails, classify support tickets, generate draft responses, or extract data from documents as part of a larger automated process.
-You can use multiple AI models (GPT, Claude, Gemini, and others) or use your own API keys.
+You get access to multiple AI models (GPT, Claude, Gemini, and others) through built-in AI credits, or you can use your own API keys.

 Claude Cowork is the AI.
-The entire experience is powered by Claude's reasoning, and it can handle complex, multi-step knowledge work like research synthesis, report generation, and data analysis.
+The entire experience is powered by Claude's reasoning (currently Sonnet 4.6 by default, with Opus available for complex tasks).
+It can handle complex, multi-step knowledge work like research synthesis, report generation, data analysis, and creating polished deliverables.
 It's stronger for open-ended, judgment-heavy tasks.
+But you're locked into Claude's models only.

-Bottom line: Relay.app is better for AI as one step in a larger automatable process.
-Cowork is better when AI is the process.
+Bottom line: Relay.app is better for AI as one step in a larger automatable process, with your choice of model.
+Cowork is better when AI is the process and you need deep reasoning on a single task.

-Claude Cowork is designed with human oversight in mind, but the interaction model is different.
-You're reviewing what Claude did after the fact, not gating specific steps in a repeatable process.
+Claude Cowork is designed with human oversight in mind.
+Before acting, it shows you its plan and waits for approval.
+You can redirect or refine at any step.
+But the interaction model is different.
+You're reviewing what Claude is doing in a single session, not gating specific steps in a repeatable, multi-person process.

-Bottom line: If your workflows require structured human checkpoints (compliance, approvals, quality control), Relay.app is purpose-built for this.
-Cowork gives you oversight, but not curated control checkpoints.
+Bottom line: If your workflows require structured human checkpoints (compliance, approvals, quality control) across a team, Relay.app is purpose-built for this.
+Cowork gives you personal oversight, but not curated control checkpoints for collaborative processes.

 When to use Relay.app